 SEE how fair and fine she lies,

 Upon her Bridal Bed;

 No Lady at the Court,

-So fit for the Sport,
+So sit for the Sport,

-Oh she look'd so curiously White and Red:
+Oh she lock'd so curiously White and Red:

 After the first and second time,

-The weary Bridegroom slacks his Pace;

-But Oh! she cries, come, come my Joy,
+The weary Bridegroom flacks his Pace; But Ch! st.e cries, come, come my Joy,

-And cling thy Cheek close to my Face:
+And cling thy Cheek close to my Face.
 Tinkle, tinkle, goes the Bell under the Bed,

-Whilst Time and Touch they keep;

-Then with a Kiss,
+Whilst Time and Touch they keep; Then with a Kiss,

-They end their Bliss, And so fall fast asleep.
+They end their Bliss, And so fall fast asseep.
 A Song.
 Set by Mr. J. ISUM.

-ORINNA if my Fate's to love you,

 Corinna if my Fate's to love you,

-Where's the harm in saying so?
+Where's the harm in faying so?

 Corinna if my Fate's to love you,

-Where's the harm in saying so?
+Where's the harm in faying so?

 Why shou'd my Sighs, why shou'd my Sighs,

 Why shou'd my Sighs and Fondness move you?

 To encrease, to encrease your Shepherd's Woe:

 Flame pent in still burns and scorches,

 'Till it burns a Lover's Heart:

 Love declar'd like lighted Torches,

-Wastes it self and gives less Pain:
+Wastes it self and gives less Pain;

 Love declar'd like lighted Torches,

 Wastes it self, wastes it self,

-Wastes it self, and gives less Smart.
+Wastes it felf, and gives less Smart.

 A Song.
-Set by Mr. JOHN ISUM.
+Set by Mr JOHN ISUM.

-ELIA's Charms are past expressing,
+CELIA's Charms are past expressing,

 Were she kind as she is Fair;

-Calia's Charms are past expressing,

 Were she kind as she is Fair:

 Heav'ns cou'd grant no greater Blessing,

-Nor Earth a Nymph more worth our Care;
+Nor Earth a Nymph more worth our Care

 Heav'ns cou'd grant no greater Blessing,

-Nor Earth a Nymph, nor Earth a Nymph more worth our Care.
+Nor Earth a Nymph, nor Earth a Nymph more

+(worth our Care.

 But Unkindness, Unkindness mars her Beauty,

 And useless makes that Heav'nly,

 That Heav'nly, that Heav'nly frame;

 But Unkindness mars her Beauty,

-And useless makes that Heav'nly, Heav'nly frame:
+And useless makes that Heav'nly, Heav'nly frame;

 While she mistakes and calls that Duty,

-Which ill Nature others name:
+Which ill Nature others name;

 While she mistakes and calls that Duty,

 Which ill Nature others name.

-The Hopeful Bargain: Or a Fare for a Hackney-Coachman, giving a Comical relation, how an Ale-draper at the Sign of the Double-tooth'd Rake in or near the new Palace-yard, Westminster, Sold his Wife for a Shilling, and how she was sold a Second time for five Shillings to Judge; My Lord-- Coachman, and how her Husband receiv'd her again after she had lain with other Folks three Days and Nights, &c.
+The Hopeful Bargain: Or a Fare for a Hackney Coachman, giving a Comical relation, how at Ale-draper at the Sign of the Double-tooth's Rake in or near the new Palace-yard, Well minster, Sold his Wife for a Shilling, and how she was sold a Second time for five Shillings to Judge; My Lord-- Coachman, and how he Husband received her again after she had his with other Folks three Days and Nights, &c.
 The Tune Lilly Bullero.

 THERE lives an Ale-draper near New-palace-yard,

-Who used to Jerk the Bum of his Wife;
+Who used to Jerk the Bum of his Wise;

 And she was forced to stand on her Guard,

-To keep his Clutches from her Quoiff:
+To keep his Clutches from her Quoiss:

 She poor Soul the weaker Vessel,

-To be reconcil'd was easily won;
+To be reconciled was easily won;

 He held her in scorn,

-But she Crown'd him with Horn,
+But she Crowned him with Horn,

 Without Hood or Scarff, and rough as she run.

-He for a Shilling sold his Spouse,
+He for a Shilling fold his Spouse,

 And she was very willing to go;

 And left the poor Cuckold alone in the House,

 That he by himself his Horn might blow:

 A Hackney Coachman he did buy her,

 And was not this a very good Fun;

 With a dirty Pinner,

 As I am a Sinner,

 Without Hood or Scarff, but rough as she run.

 The Woman gladly did depart,

 Between three Men was handed away;

 He for her Husband did care not a Fart,

 He kept her one whole Night and Day:

 Then honest Judge the Coachman bought her,

 And was not this most cunningly done?

 Gave for her five Shilling,

 To take her was willing,

+Without Hood or Scarff, &c.